About the Band

 Doug Fritch is a guitarist and bassist from Lansing, Michigan, experienced in a wide variety of musical styles including blues, rock, country, soul/funk, jazz, and acoustic.
 Doug joined Kathleen and the Bridge Street Band in the Spring of 2013 after Kathleen’s long time blues guitarist, Steve Dely moved to Detroit.
 Doug also plays with Summer of Sol, Gigantaur, The Jazz Doggs, Brian Lorente & the Usual Suspects, and Betty Baxter’s Satin Sounds.
 When he’s not playing, he heads up the teaching department at Music Manor in Lansing, where he has provided instruction in guitar, bass, and music theory for hundreds of students since 1994.

-Tim Brouhard, the newest member of The Bridge Street Band, has been playing bass for 17 years.
-A pillar of the Kalamazoo blues scene, Tim has been playing in and around Mid-Michigan for the past 10 years, and hosts the weekly blues jam at the 411 Club in Kalamazoo, with the Out of Favor Boys.
+has been playing bass for 17 years.
+A pillar of the Kalamazoo blues scene, Tim has been playing in and around Mid-Michigan for the past 10 years, and hosts the weekly blues jam at the Old Dog Tavern in Kalamazoo.
+Tim brings to the band killer bass solos, vocals and some crazy blues harp!
+He can even be coerced into playing a bit o’ trombone.
 When he’s not gigging, Tim provides music lessons on a variety of instruments at Marshall Music in Portage, MI.

 All things Blues, Soul and R&B…….from Elmore James and Etta James to Bonnie Raitt, Ray Charles and Stevie Wonder.